zhikai-liu/mountainlab/README.md

 ## About the master branch ##

 The (default) master branch will ultimately not contain any code, but will rather be a table of contents to the various software versions (branches).
 This will allow you to stay on your preferred version until you are ready to switch to the newer stable version.

+## Acknowledgements

+Thanks to all the users on the slack team for ongoing testing and feedback.

 ## References